DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 # Mounting network storage using systemd

-* file are placed in `/etc/systemd/system`
+* files are placed in `/etc/systemd/system`
 * the name of mount and automount files MUST correspond with the path<br>
+  replacing `/` with a `-`,
-  instead of `/` a `-` is used, but otherwise it must be the mounting path in name
+  but otherwise it must be the mounting path in the name
-* for mounting that does not fail on boot if network there are network issues, and mounts the target only on request - enable `automount` file, not `mount` file, so:<br>
+* for mounting that does not fail on boot if there are network issues, and mounts the target only on request - enable `automount` file, not `mount` file, so:<br>
   `sudo systemctl enable mnt-mirror.automount`